 I am interested in German peasant costumes for genealogy research.
 The best sketches I’ve found were created by noted German-American commercial artist Louis Prang.
 Discovering his artistry has illuminated my family history research in Germany, Prussia, and Austria.

 My 3-great-grandmother Johanna Christiane Schott was born 25 Apr 1788.
 Her birthplace was Dammer, Schlesien, Prussia; today it is Namysłów, Opole, Poland.
 Records are fewer, so I always search for new insight into her Silesian life.

 None of my German-speaking Prussian ancestors were of the nobility.
 So finding Prang’s peasant costume sketches was a bonus.
 It helps me understand a bit more about their lives and provides context in a way no pedigree chart can.

 German Peasant Costumes for Spreewald, Brandenberg, Prussia, [c.
 1861-1897].
 Courtesy Louis Prang & Company Collection, Arts Department, Boston Public Library.

-The Boston Public Library has digitized many plates of Prang’s work.
+Louis Prang‘s series of German peasant costumes chromolithographs are available at the Boston Public Library.
+Archivists there have digitized many plates of Prang’s work.
 The plates were published c.
-1861-1897, based on research Prang did when he returned to his native land.
+1861-1897, based on research Prang did after returning to his native land.